 The “Get-Filehash” command defaults to SHA256.
 The checksum is identical.
 This action only took seconds to verify, and now I’m sure the file is the same as the source file.
 I could also verify the file I have on hand and a local source is valid.

 From the Website: 4eb12fc88c6cc95a85e93d03f62109549704f01b2d2cc64c76210bb30db28917

-The output of the PowerShell command.
+This is the output of the PowerShell command.